PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 - `Phpfastcache\CacheManager::getStaticSystemDrivers()` replaced by `Phpfastcache\CacheManager::getDriverList()`
 - Configuration option `ignoreSymfonyNotice` will not be replaced since that the related Symfony notice in `Phpfastcache\CacheManager::getInstance()` has been removed

+### Configuration
+- Added configuration option `fallbackConfig` for a better fallback configuration

 ### Return type & Scalar type declarations
 :anger: :exclamation: The V7 will make use of new php's return type & scalars type declarations features.
 This means that you will now have to be very careful about the data types that you are sending to the phpFastCache API.